mongo-express/mongo-express/README.md

 * Documents must have document._id property to be edited
 * No GridFS support (might become a planned feature)
-* Some BSOn data types are not supported
+* Binary BSON data type not tested

 Recommend only using mongo-express for development purposes as an ad-hoc MongoDB viewer.